modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

 The following values inform the controller which attributes to use when searching.
 These values would only need to be altered if the values differ from the defaults in parentheses.

-* *LDAP_USERID_FIELD* (uid)- Stores the user name for this user.
-Do not choose an attribute that is sensitiveas they are easily viewed by users.
+* *LDAP_USERID_FIELD* (uid, samaccountname for AD)- Stores the unique user name for this user.
+  Do not choose an attribute that is sensitive as they are easily viewed by users
 * *LDAP_EMAIL_FIELD* (mail) - The attribute of the user's email address
 * *LDAP_FIRSTNAME_FIELD* (givenname) - The attribute of the user's first name
 * *LDAP_LASTNAME_FIELD* (sn) - The attribute of the user's last name